 If your tenants have any problems with the property or the way you are managing the properties, it is within their rights to contact the Landlord Tenant Board to help solve the issue between both parties.

-How Much Notice Does a Landlord Have to Give a Tenant to Move Out in Ontario?
+How Much Notice Does a Landlord Have to Give a Tenant to Move Out in Toronto?

 The notice to terminate that a landlord has to give a tenant to move out depends on the type of lease agreement the parties have agreed to.